andwn/marsdev/README.md

 If you wish to change the location of either, use an export command like this:
  - `export MARS_INSTALL_DIR=/path/to/mars`

+If you forget `--recurse-submodules` then run:
+ - `git submodule init && git submodule update`

 Also, it is **highly recommended** to use something like `-j8`, replacing the 8 with the number of CPU cores you have.
 I've run into weird unexplainable problems with `-j`